NeptuneMagicSauce/CatPi/README.md

   log eat events
   log dispense events
   log dispensed weight
-  per day, per 24 hours
-  log weight signal raw and processed rotate / compress the logs for disk one file per day, compress at end of day
+  per day, per 24 hours : number of events and weight log weight signal raw and processed rotate / compress the logs for disk one file per day, compress at end of day